The OP (Formerly USAopoly) Announces Harry Potter: Death Eaters Rising

-As previously reported, The OP (formerly USAopoly) was set to release the final game in its trio of Harry Potter-themed games in fall, 2019.
+As previously reported, the OP (formerly USAopoly) was set to release the final game in its trio of Harry Potter-themed games in fall 2019.
 At the time, not much was known about the unnamed cooperative game.
-Now, we not only have a name for this upcoming release, but also a glimpse at the game itself!
+Now, we have not only a name for this upcoming release but also a glimpse of the game itself!

-Speaking about the gameplay itself, Lead Game Designer Pat Marino hinted that this game is going to be far from an easy:
+Speaking about the gameplay itself, lead game designer Pat Marino hinted that this game is going to be far from easy:

 Just as setbacks and devastation befell Harry and his friends during their journey, players can expect an equally challenging path to success in Death Eaters Rising that makes victory much more rewarding.